-Build a QR code generator · Cloudflare Workers docs
+Build a QR code generator

 Overview

-In this tutorial, you’ll build and publish a serverless function that generates QR codes, using Cloudflare Workers.
+In this tutorial, you will build and publish a serverless function that generates QR codes, using Cloudflare Workers.

-If you’re interested in building and publishing serverless functions, this is the guide for you!
-No prior experience with serverless functions or Cloudflare Workers is assumed.
+This guide will teach you how to build and publish serverless functions.
+This guide does not assume prior experience with serverless functions or Cloudflare Workers.

-One more thing before you start the tutorial: if you just want to jump straight to the code, we’ve made the final version of the codebase available on GitHub.
-You can take that code, customize it, and deploy it for use in your own projects.
-Happy coding!
+If you would like to review the code for this tutorial, the final version of the codebase is available on GitHub.
+You can take the code provided in the example repository, customize it, and deploy it for use in your own projects.

 Generate

-Cloudflare’s command-line tool for managing Worker projects, Wrangler, has great support for templates — pre-built collections of code that make it easy to get started writing Workers.
-We’ll make use of the default JavaScript template to start building your project.
+Cloudflare’s command-line tool for managing Worker projects, Wrangler, supports various templates — pre-built collections of code that make it easy to start writing Workers.
+You will make use of the default JavaScript template to start building your project.

 Generating a new project with Wrangler